-We are now in our forth year working with Finca El Edén and are proud of what we have accomplished so far.
-Our strong relationship with Francisco helped us work through particularly challenging times this year.
-A long dry season coupled with a resurgence of activity among illegal paramilitary groups had a negative effect on this harvest’s production yield as well as a direct impact on the farmers and their families.
+Our strong relationship with Francisco has helped us work through some particularly challenging times over the past two years.
+A resurgence of activity among illegal paramilitary groups in the area had a direct impact on the farmers and their families.
 With multiple displacements during the harvest, Francisco and his wife, Amparo, were forced to leave cherries in the fields, pack their belongings, and move the family to the nearest town in search of safety.